Styles

 Responsive styling with breakpoints and pseudo states

 Webflow’s responsive design features enable customization of style properties for different contexts, such as varying screen sizes or specific states like :hover or :active.
+You can also target a specific component variant.

 1{

-2 breakpoint?: BreakpointId
+2 breakpoint?: BreakpointId,

-3 pseudo?: PseudoStateKey
+3 pseudo?: PseudoStateKey,

 • BreakpointId: Identifies the responsive breakpoint to get styles for.